 Subsequent legislation and court decisions have strengthened and expanded the act in meaningful ways.

 It’s true that not all Americans experience housing discrimination.
 But all Americans, even the housing-insecure, participate in the country’s housing market.
-And any unequal treatment, whether localized or widespread, distorts that market.
+And any unequal treatment, whether localized or widespread, distorts that market — making a mockery of the promise of equal opportunity for all Americans.
 That makes discrimination a collective problem, even when it doesn’t directly affect us as individuals.

 Key Fair Housing Act Protections for Renters & Buyers